AniSkywalker/SarcasmDetection/README.md

 # SarcamDetection
-Sarcasm detection on tweets using neural network.
+Sarcasm detection on tweets using neural network.<br />
 [This repository] perform[s] semantic  modelling  of  sentences  using  neural  networks for the task of sarcasm detection ([Ghosh & Veal, 2016](http://www.aclweb.org/anthology/W16-0425)).
 ## Pre-requisite
 - nltk (TweetTokenizer)